-Incentives were designed to be generally in-line with the UGI North and South programs of the same name.
-Incentives are designed to offset approximately two-thirds of the incremental cost to install the efficient equipment.
-The table below lists the proposed incentive schedule, with the addition of some new kitchen equipment and the removal of medium- and high-pressure steam traps (which will be addressed through the Nonresidential Custom program).

-Proposed Nonresidential Prescriptive Program Rebates (Nominal)

-Equipment Minimum Efficiency Proposed Incentive Commercial Boiler (>= 300MBh) ENERGY STAR \$2 / MBh + \$2,000 Unit Heater (Warm Air/Low Intensity Infrared) 90+ Et/AFUE \$2 / MBh Steam Trap <15 PSIG \$50 Commercial Water Heater ENERGY STAR® \$4 / MBh Commercial Fryer ENERGY STAR® \$500 Commercial Fryer (Large) ENERGY STAR® \$750 Commercial Griddle ENERGY STAR® \$600 Dishwasher (Low Temp - Undercounter) ENERGY STAR® \$100 Dishwasher (Low Temp - Door) ENERGY STAR® \$800 Dishwasher (Low Temp - Conveyor) ENERGY STAR® \$1,000 Dishwasher (High Temp - Undercounter) ENERGY STAR® \$700 Dishwasher (High Temp - Door) ENERGY STAR® \$400 Dishwasher (High Temp - Conveyor) ENERGY STAR® \$1,100

-All equipment must be powered by natural gas, except for commercial dishwashers.
+The NP program will serve the small business and commercial market such as office buildings, advises.
+The first and learnest restaurants, and agricultural facilities, and will target three main el nd-uses.
+The first and largest end-use targeted is space heating, through commercial boilers, unit t heaters, infrared heaters, and steam traps.
+The second target end-use is commercial water her aters.
+The last end-use is for addressing both cooking and hot water heating through a variety of commercial kitchen equipment.
+Financial Incentives Incentives were designed to be generally same name.
+Incentives are designed to of fset approximately two-th nirds of the incremental cost to install the efficient equipment.
+The table below lists the propose d incentive schedule, with the addition of some new kitchen equipment and the removal of med ium- and high-pressure steam traps (which will be addressed through the Nonresidential Custom pr o . traps (which will be addressed through the Nomesidential Odstom pr ogiam).
+Proposed Nonresidential Prescriptive Pr ogram Rebates (Nomin al) Equipment Minimum Efficiency Proposed Incentive Commercial Boiler (>= 300MBh) ENERGY STAR \$2 / MBh + \$2,000 Unit Heater (Warm Air/Low Intensity Infrared) 90+ Et/AFUE \$2 / MBh Steam Trap <15 PSIG \$50 Commercial Water Heater ENERGY STAR® \$4 / MBh Commercial Fryer ENERGY STAR® \$500 Commercial Fryer (Large) ENERGY STAR® \$750 Commercial Griddle ENERGY STAR® \$600 Dishwasher (Low Temp - Undercounter) ENERGY STAR® \$100 Dishwasher (Low Temp - Door) ENERGY STAR® \$800 Dishwasher (Low Temp - Conveyor) ENERGY STAR® \$1,000 Dishwasher (High Temp - Undercounter) ENERGY STAR® \$700 Dishwasher (High Temp - Door) ENERGY STAR® \$400 Dishwasher (High Temp - Conveyor) ENERGY STAR® \$1,100 All equipment must be powered by natural gas, except for commerci al dishwashers.
+Marketing The NP marketing approach focuses on targeted outreach to tra ade allies and supply houses.

-Marketing Approach
+Approach

-The NP marketing approach focuses on targeted outreach to trade allies and supply houses.
 Outreach efforts will attempt to reach the decision maker at the time of, and in advance of, the need for equipment replacement.
 UGI Gas will provide regular outreach and training sessions on efficiency opportunities with HVAC contractors, heating suppliers, kitchen equipment suppliers, local business organizations, and other parties that deal with commercial equipment to provide education on opportunities for engagement with the program, hand out rebate applications, and encourage the stocking of high efficiency equipment.
 Good penetration rates will rely heavily on an educated contractor network to understand how to up-serve participants with more efficient products when a service call is requested, or new equipment is needed.
 Contractor training will be provided to those already part of the existing contractor network and qualified for commercial work.